mjlescano/cannon-example/README.md

 # Cannon Project Example

-Example project for interacting with UniswapV3 running by default on a [Cannon](https://usecannon.com) network.
+Example project for interacting with tokens running by default on a [Cannon](https://usecannon.com) network.

 ## Usage